Westlake High School (Texas): Orchestra

-The orchestra program currently has three full orchestras competing in UIL each year.
+The orchestra program currently has two full orchestras and four string orchestras competing in UIL each year.

 Band

 The Westlake High School Chaparral Band has been named the Texas State Honor Band three times (AA, AAA, and AAAA) in its 30-year history.
-The marching band has been invited to the Rose Parade in Pasadena, California.

 A select group of Chap Band student musicians performed at the bi-annual conference of the internationally recognized World Association for Symphonic Bands (WASBE) in Cincinnati, OH in July 2009.
 The invitation to perform at WASBE is the first ever extended to a high school band organization.